hossshakiba/ImageTiler/README.md

 # ImageTiler
-A project for dividing images into 𝑚 × 𝑛 tiles while keeping their annotations (polygons, Bounding boxes) in the correct form.
-Image tiling is typically used for detecting small objects in high-resolution images.
-Some segmentation algorithms only accept fixed picture sizes.
-In these cases, we resize the picture by default which might end up in a loss of details.
-Tiling images helps preserve the details but breaks down your image into smaller tiles.
-This option works best when your objects' micro and macro visual features are very similar, i.e., Cracks, Corrosion, etc.
-But it only works well with objects that require visual continuity, like humans.<br>
+This project aims to develop an image tiling system that can divide high-resolution images into 𝑚 × 𝑛 tiles while preserving their annotations, including polygons and bounding boxes.
+Image tiling is an important technique for object detection and segmentation in computer vision.
+By dividing large images into smaller tiles, this technique can improve the accuracy and efficiency of object detection, particularly for detecting small objects in high-resolution images.

+The system will be designed to support different input image formats and annotation types.
+The user can specify the size of the tiles and the overlap between them.
+The system will then automatically generate the tiled images and preserve the original annotations in each tile.
+The annotations will be adjusted to account for the relative position of the tile within the original image.

+The system will be particularly useful for segmentation algorithms that require fixed picture sizes.
+By preserving the annotations in each tile, the system will help to maintain the accuracy of the segmentation.
+Moreover, the system will allow users to preserve important details in high-resolution images that might be lost when using other image processing techniques.

 # Features
 * Three different tiling methods: default, overlapping, and padding